 - a.
 Pretreatment Program.
 This provision is based on 40 C.F.R. part 403.
-The Discharger implements a pretreatment program due to the nature and volume of industrial influent to the Facility.
-This provision lists the Discharger's responsibilities regarding its pretreatment program and requires compliance with the provisions in Attachment H, "Pretreatment Requirements."
-The Discharger's pretreatment program regulates 25 significant industrial users that discharge to the Facility. - b.
+The Discharger implements a pretreatment program because the facility design flow is greater than 5 MGD.
+This provision lists the Discharger's responsibilities regarding its pretreatment program and requires compliance with the provisions in Attachment H, "Pretreatment Requirements." - b.
 Sludge and Biosolids Management.
 This provision is based on Basin Plan section 4.17.
 "Sludge" refers to the solid, semisolid, and liquid residue removed during primary, secondary, and advanced wastewater treatment processes.
-"Biosolids" refers to sludge that has been treated and may be beneficially reused.
+"Biosolids" refers to sludge that has been treated and may be beneficially reused. - c.

-c.
 Collection System Management.
 The Discharger's collection system is part of the Facility regulated through this Order.
 This provision requires compliance with State Water Board Order No. 2006-0003-DWQ, Statewide General Waste Discharge Requirements for Sanitary Sewer Systems, as amended by State Water Board Order No. WQ 2013-0058-EXEC and any subsequent order updating these requirements.
 These State Water Board WDRs require public agencies that own or operate sanitary sewer systems with one or more miles of sewer lines to enroll for coverage and comply with requirements to develop sanitary sewer management plans and report sanitary sewer overflows, among other provisions and prohibitions.
 The State Water Board WDRs contain requirements for operation and maintenance of collection systems and for reporting and mitigating sanitary sewer overflows that are more extensive and, therefore, more stringent than the standard provisions in Attachments D and G. Compliance with the State Water Board WDRs will satisfy the corresponding requirements in Attachments D and G.